DryPerspective/Cpp98_Library/README.md

 # Cpp98_Tools
 A small collection of tools which are compatible with the C++98 standard as well as all future standards.
-Most of these tools accomplish something which was added in a future standard (e.g. Optional is an analogue of `std::optional`), and I will recommend that if you are using them and you update to a lanugage standard which supports that feature you swap out the tool accordingly - I have designed the interfaces of these tools to make it as painless a process as possible.
+Most of these tools accomplish something which was added in a future standard (e.g. `dp::optional` is an analogue of `std::optional`), and I will recommend that if you are using them and you update to a lanugage standard which supports that feature you swap out the tool accordingly - I have designed the interfaces of these tools to make it as painless a process as possible.
 Created because I spend a fair bit of time maintaining and adapting legacy code which for various reasons cannot be updated to modern C++.

+This is a header-only library.
+The include directory should be added to your project's include path, with the cpp98 subdirectory containing the headers which should see the outside world and and the bits subdirectory following the gcc pattern of being internal files for the library.

 All tools in this repo exist in `namespace dp`